chunned/nos3-guide/Adding a Custom Component.md

 ## Flight Software

 Next we need to connect our component to the flight software.
-Start by opening `./nos3/cfg/nos3_defs/cpu1_cfe_es_startup.scr` - you will see a table that defines all the components for [[Core Flight Executive|CFE]].
-The description of each field is present towards the end of the file:\
+Start by opening `./nos3/cfg/nos3_defs/cpu1_cfe_es_startup.scr` - you will see a table that defines all the components for [Core Flight Executive (cFE)](./Core%20Flight%20Executive.md).
+The description of each field is present towards the end of the file:

 ```
 Startup script fields: